Last updated on .

 Plazoleta de San Francisco

-Plazoleta de San Francisco is a large open plaza a few blocks to the east.
-It contains the government offices for the department of Valle del Cauca and the Convent of San Francisco (Convento de San Francisco).
+Plazoleta de San Francisco is a large open plaza a short walk east.
+It’s home to the government offices for the department of Valle del Cauca and the San Francisco Religious Complex.

 Plazoleta de San Francisco